DataFrames - Part 1

 Name: calcium, dtype: float64

-Accessing items in a Pandas dataframe is analogous to accessing the values in a Python dictionary by referring to its keys.
+Accessing items in a Pandas DataFrame is analogous to accessing the values in a Python dictionary by referring to its keys.

 To access non-contiguous elements, we use an additional pair of square brackets (as if for a list within a list):